carblue/acos5/README.md

    OpenSC was built with different settings/switches than the binding requires/assumes.
    Other errors occur: Likely the opensc.conf file is incorrect.
    Otherwise file an issue.
+5. Documentation
+   I have resumed my efforts to let the 'rustdoc' tool produce good documentation.
+Also out of my own interest, especially with regard to the 'opensc-sys' binding:
+   That is poorly documented by OpenSC.
+   I hope, the doc helps understanding what goes on in driver's source code.
+   Build it, if You like:
+   `user@host:~/path/to/acos5_root_downloaded$  cargo doc --open`.
+   The doc will be built into directory target/doc/acos5, file index.html

-When You change/update Your OpenSC installation: Only step 1 (rebuilding the driver, adapted to the new version) needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then (re-)build the driver.
+When You change/update Your OpenSC installation: Only step 1 (and 5: rebuilding the driver, adapted to the new version und it's documentation) needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then (re-)build the driver.

 The required opensc.conf entries:
 The location of opensc.conf on Linux: /etc/opensc/opensc.conf.